MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Preliminaries

 The choice of $\bm{u}$ strongly influences the reconstruction accuracy.
 Within the PIE family of algorithms, experiments in~\cite{rPIE} indicate that the best performance is obtained by choosing

-where $\alpha > 0$, $\bm{J} \in \mathbb{R}^{m^2}$ denotes the vector with all entries equal to one, and $|\cdot|^2$ is applied element-wise.\footnote{In this work, $\bm Q$ is flattened into a vector in $\mathbb{C}^{m^2}$, so its infinity norm $\|\bm Q\|_\infty$ equals the maximum magnitude among its entries.
-Equivalently, $\left[\bm{u}^{\texttt{rPIE}}\right]_r = \alpha\bigl(\|\bm Q\|_\infty^2 - |\bm{Q}_r|^2\bigr), \quad \text{for } r=1,\dots,m^2.$}.
-This algorithm is termed the regularized Ptychographical Iterative Engine (rPIE).
+where $\alpha > 0$, $\bm{J} \in \mathbb{R}^{m^2}$ denotes the vector with all entries equal to one, and $|\cdot|^2$ is applied element-wise. {For this choice, the denominator in Eqn.~\eqref{eqn:rpie_formulation} is strictly positive entrywise, and hence the Hadamard division is well defined.} This algorithm is termed the regularized Ptychographical Iterative Engine (rPIE).
 The rationale behind this choice is that at indices with low probe illumination ($|\bm{Q}_r|\ll 1$), the revised exit wave is more susceptible to noise, necessitating a larger penalty to stabilize the update.
 Conversely, where the probe strongly illuminates the object, a smaller penalty is applied, reflecting our increased confidence in those measurements.
 This adaptive weighting not only enhances the robustness of rPIE but also effectively mitigates noise-induced instability.
 The pseudocode for rPIE is presented in Algorithm~\ref{alg:rPIE}.
 However, despite these advantages, rPIE currently lacks a rigorous theoretical foundation in terms of convergence. {We reexamine the algorithm from a surrogate-minimization perspective in Section~\ref{sec:surrogate}.}